PR0CK0/StableDiffusionEndToEndGuide/README.md

 * [Epic Diffusion](https://rentry.org/sdg-motherload#epic-diffusion-11) - ultra-realism, intended to replace original SD
 * [AbyssOrangeMix (AOM)](https://rentry.org/sdg-motherload#abyssorangemix-aom-various) - anime, realism, artistic, paintings, extremely common and good for testing
 * [Kotosmix](https://rentry.org/sdg-motherload#kotosmix-v10) - general purpose, realism, anime, scenery, people, DPM++ 2M Karras sampler recommended

+[CivitAI](https://CivitAI.com/) was used to get all the others.
+You need to **make an account** otherwise you will not be able to see NSFW stuff, including weapons and military equipment.

+* TODO
+* TODO

 ## VAEs
 Variable Autoencoders make images look better, crisper, less blown out.
 Some also fix hands and faces.
 But it's mostly a saturation and shading thing.
 Explained [here](https://rentry.org/sdvae) and [here](https://rentry.org/hdgrecipes#vae-preview-images) (NSFW).
 The NovelAI / Anything VAE is commonly used.
 It's basically an add-on to your model, just like a LoRA.